esgn/istsos-docker/README.md

 ## Proxy settings

 Edit `docker-compose.yml` for setting your corporate proxy information.
-Uncomment and edit the `args` section of the istsos image.
+Uncomment and edit the `args` section of the istSOS image.

 ## Create ISTsos demo service

-Populate the ISTsos instance with new service and offerings
+Populate the istSOS instance with new service and offerings

     $ cd istsos-docker/tutorial
     $ python fill/execute.py

 ## Insert sample data in demo service

-Log into the istsos container by creating a new instance of the container's shell.
+Log into the istSOS container by creating a new instance of the container's shell.

     $ docker exec -ti istsos_container_id /bin/sh
     # cd /usr/local/istsos